Dana Foundation speeds move from waterfall to DevOps with embedded security.

 eSentire announced a growth equity investment by funds associated with Warburg Pincus.
 The amount is not available, but is believed to be substantial (PRNewswire).

 Versive has raised $12.7 million as investor bet on its AI security solutions (BusinessWire).

-This CyberWire look back at the Week that Was discusses events affecting China, Morocco, Russia, Spain, Syria, Ukraine, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting China, Morocco, Russia, Spain, Syria, Ukraine, United States.